Gao Jun: Biography

 Gao Jun was born in Baoding, Hebei province, China.
 She now resides in Southern California and is the owner of the California Table Tennis club in Rosemead, CA.

-She won a silver medal at the 1992 Summer Olympics in the women's double event, with Chen Zihe for the Chinese National Team.
+She won a silver medal at the 1992 Summer Olympics in the women's doubles event, with Chen Zihe for the Chinese National Team.
 She moved to the U.S. in 1994 and became a U.S. citizen.
 Gao competed for the United States in three consecutive Olympic Games from 2000 to 2008.
 In 2009, she was inducted into the USATT Hall of Fame.

 Gao is a nine-time U.S. women's champion and has won eleven U.S. national titles in women's doubles and eight titles in mixed doubles with various partners.
 She was ranked number 1 in the U.S. prior to the 2012 London Olympics but withdrew from the North American Olympic trials due to an injury.